GinniNio/spt2/README.md

 Open `index.html` in a modern browser to experiment with the demo.
 Paste a list of matches, odds and markets into the **Paste Matches** field and click **Analyze Pasted Matches**.
 The model parses the text, runs the EV framework and displays the recommended selections.

-### Comparative Data

-When analysing matches the demo attempts to query Wikipedia for background information on each team.
-If network access is blocked or the team is not found the extra information is simply omitted.
+The demo runs entirely in your browser and does not fetch additional team information from external APIs.

 ### Analysis Modes